-Couples therapy can be costly.
-If your therapy is covered by insurance it can be a big relief.
+However, couples therapy can be costly.
+If your therapy is covered by insurance, it can be a big relief.
 This is even more true if some of your conflicts are related to money.
 Here’s how to know when or if couples therapy is covered by your insurance.

 How Often Is Couples Therapy Covered?

 Couples therapy is not covered under most standard health insurance plans.
 Here’s a quick guide to different types of insurance.
 Find out what you should expect under these policies.

 Mental health services coverage is included in Affordable Care Act (ACA) insurance.
 It is listed as an “essential benefit.”
 But, couples therapy for normal relationship issues is not offered in ACA policies.

 Why isn't couples therapy covered by most ACA health plans?